HSuiteNetwork/v1-dex-provider/README.md

 - Node.js (v14 or higher)
 - A Hedera account with HBAR balance for testnet/mainnet operations
-- HbarSuite API key for Smart Node access
+- HbarSuite API key for Smart Node access (**only required for DEX providers**)
 - Understanding of Hedera Hashgraph and token operations

+**Note**: The API key is only needed if you want to become a DEX provider and earn fees on swaps.
+For normal bots, trading applications, or direct pool interactions, no API key is required.

 ## Installation